ernst-schwaiger/CCD/WindowsSecurityI/WindowsSecurityI.md

 Using
 - the provided password for the account `its26eschwaig`,
-- the vpn configuration file obtained at the SOPHOS portal and
+- the VPN configuration file obtained at the SOPHOS portal and
 - the Kali `openvpn` client,

-a vpn connection is set up as follows:
+a VPN connection is set up as follows:

 ```zsh
 sudo openvpn --config sslvpn-its26eschwaig-client-config.ovpn